rptb1/tammy-norie/plan/unsinkability.rst

   Ordered three off 1m×4m×30mm closed-cell foam from `.supplier.lux`_ at a cost of GBP 200.10.
 Ordered a folding pad eye from YouBoat in Gosport via eBay at a cost of GBP 6.49.
+That's 0.36m³ so far.

   Scanned original measurements from 2015.
 [TODO: Compare these with current measurements.]